 spend as much time on their CV as they should, so if you write a professional, high quality CV you will stand out from the rest.

-Members of the Institute can receive help with improving their CVs.
+Members of the Institute of Legal Secretaries and PAs can receive help with improving their CVs.
 We will make sure that it is of a high standard so that you have the best chance of securing employment.
-If you are a member of the Institute and are looking for work please e-mail your CV to us.
+If you are a Member of the Institute and are looking for work please e-mail your CV to us.
+Alternatively, you can contact us to become a Member.